pupscub/AI-Scraper/README.md

 import json

 def main():
-    # instructions = "Find information about HR policies and FAQs."
     print("Welcome to RufusClient!")
-    url = input("Enter the URL you want to scrape: ") instructions = input("Please enter the prompt: ")
-    client = RufusClient(user_prompt=instructions)
+    url = input("Enter the URL you want to scrape: ") # enter the URL you want to scrape and know about instructions = input("Please enter the prompt: ") # enter the prompt (sections you want to emphasize on) client = RufusClient(user_prompt=instructions)
     documents = client.scrape(url)
     print(json.dumps(documents, indent=4))